techcraftco/rpi-usb-gadget/README.md

-Pre-built, Raspberry Pi images to simplify using the Pi as a USB gadget.
+Pre-built Raspberry Pi images to simplify using the Pi as a USB gadget.

 The basic Raspberry Pi OS images are a faithful reproduction of the work done by [Ben Hardill][bh], with some additional automation wrapped around to get to a publish release on GitHub.